AriFordsham/lens-wiki/Derivation.md

 Also note that `(^.)` doesn't require anything of `c`!

-When it gets applied the argument l will demand the properties of `c` that it needs:
+When it gets applied, the argument `l` will demand the properties of `c` that it needs:

 For instance when we apply `(^.)` to a `Fold`, it will demand a `Monoid` instance for `c`: